-- · committed,
+- committed,

 - been arrested for, or

-- been charged with or convicted of any criminal offence in any country.
+- been charged with or convicted of any criminal offence in any country or territory.

-- a.
-Check the box to indicate if you have ever served in any military, militia, civil defence unit, served in a security organization or police force (including non obligatory national service, reserve or voluntary units). - b.
-If you checked "Yes", provide your dates of service and the countries where you served.
+a.
+Check the box to indicate if you have ever served in any military, militia, civil defence unit, served in a security organization or police force (including non-obligatory national service, reserve or voluntary units). b.
+If you answered "Yes" to question 4a), please provide your dates of service and the countries or territories where you served.